rezniktarasdev/rezniktarasdev/README.md

-- 👋 Hi, I’m Taras Reznik, a frontend developer from Kyiv, Ukraine.
+- 👋 Hi, I’m Taras Reznik, a webdev from Kyiv, Ukraine.